oracle/oracle-database-operator/docs/ordsservices/lifecycle_probes.md

 Use the custom resource together with its child workload objects to inspect lifecycle-probe effects.
 The OrdsSrvs resource reports the aggregate workload status; the Deployment and ReplicaSet report replica availability; Pods and EndpointSlices show which replicas are ready to receive Service traffic.

-For a healthy three-replica resource, inspect each object next to its output:
+The following representative outputs show a healthy three-replica resource and its child objects:

-The outputs below are representative.

 ### OrdsSrvs resource